huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

     traffic by middleboxes.

-Users interested in zone transfers should continue using TCP based solutions, and users interested in evading middleboxes should consider using solutions like DNS over HTTPS or DNS over HTTP over QUIC (TODO: References required).
+Users interested in zone transfers should continue using TCP based solutions.
+Users interested in evading middleboxes should consider using solutions like DNS over HTTPS [@?I-D.hoffman-dns-over-http] [@?I-D.hoffman-dns-in-existing-http2], or DNS in existing QUIC connections [@?I-D.hoffman-dns-in-existing-quic].

 Specifying the transmission of an application over QUIC requires to specify how the application messages are mapped to QUIC streams, and